outrunnl/dbcollect/README.md

 Q: Does dbcollect gather confidential data?

 A: dbcollect only retrieves system configuration files, SAR/AWR/Statspack etc. In AWR and Statspack however, a number of SQL queries (statements) can be visible.
-For AWR, dbcollect removes sections containing SQL statements by default to prevent collecting pieces of potentially confidential data.
+For AWR, dbcollect can remove sections containing SQL statements to prevent collecting pieces of potentially confidential data.
 The values of bind parameters are not visible.
+See the ```--strip``` option.

 Q: dbcollect appears to be a binary package.
 How do I know what it is doing?